-Floss loves balls, we collected up some of the balls in the house and had a go at putting them down the tube while one end was resting on the sofa..
+We collected up some of the balls in the house and had a go at putting them down the tube while one end was resting on the sofa.
 She was really intrigued by the noise and there was genuine surprise when it popped out the other end and a look of sheer delight filled her face!
 Some balls were too big to go down so it was a great opportunity to talk about size comparisons.

 Older children could use a stop watch and time how long it took the balls to come out or measure how far they travelled out of the tube.
 Which type of ball goes fastest?
 Which one goes furthest?
 Why?
 What would happen to the speed or distance if you changed the angle of the tube?
 These would all be good starting prompts.

 We sent some cars down the tube.
 It took Floss a couple of goes to realise that the cars only travelled if they were the right way up.
 DadDad then got involved and decided that a ramp would be fun!
 So then the cars would take off as they got to the end.
 Oh yes, it was lots of fun.
 Again the prompts from the ball run could be used as an investigation for older children.

 Floss came up with this one while the tube was still resting on the sofa.
 She started to have a go at stepping over the tube at different heights and the further up she got the trickier it was.
 She then had a go at trying to pull herself up the tube, slide down the tube and crawl underneath.
 Great gross motor skill development going on there.

 Echo Listening Tunnel